-Redevelopment of Fire Service Headquarters and Training Centre and Relocation of Cleckheaton Fire Station
+Redevelopment of Fire Service Headquarters and Training Centre and Relocation of Cleckheaton Fire Station involving those who are impacted and enabling change within the organisation.
+This assists with capacity planning and benefits realisation from the programme of change.

 Replace existing outdated Headquarters and Training centre buildings on our existing site at Birkenshaw and relocate Cleckheaton Fire station to the Fire Service headquarters site at Birkenshaw.
+It is anticipated that the project will enter stage 2 in October 2021 with a completion date of early 2024.

 The annual planning cycle encourages teams to plan and consider activities and initiatives a year in advance of implementation.
-This means that stakeholder engagement is carried out earlier, involving those who are impacted and enabling change within the organisation.
-This assists with capacity planning and benefits realisation from the programme of change.
+This means that stakeholder engagement is carried out earlier,